Policy 2302 - Campus Computer Use Policy

 All licensed computer software must be installed by Technical Services or by an approved designee as identified in the college or administrative division.
 Software licenses must be maintained in the department or unit office and available for inspection.
 The installation and use of unlicensed computer software is in violation of university policy.
 University employees who violate this policy are subject to disciplinary action and fines.
 (Adopted 7/6/01)

 Louisiana Tech will address and resolve issues of copyright infringement and has implemented preventive measures to educate and to insure proper use of peer-to-peer (P2P) applications on the campus network and in residential housing.
-When a P2P Copyright Violation Notice is received, (1) The user is identified by examining log records for the specified IP address and timestamp, (2) Violation details are stored in a database, (3) The user is notified by e-mail and sent a copy of the notice (Students: RIAA notice - user receiving additional notices referred to Judicial Affairs, a hold placed on registration, and computing privileges suspended; MPAA notice - user referred to Judicial Affairs, a hold placed on registration, and computing privileges suspended.
-Employees: notice forwarded to employee and to the immediate supervisor and the Vice President for Academic Affairs)
+When a P2P Copyright Violation Notice is received, (1) The user is identified by examining log records for the specified IP address and timestamp, (2) Violation details are stored in a database, (3) The user is notified by e-mail and sent a copy of the notice (Students: RIAA notice - user receiving additional notices referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended; MPAA notice - user referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended.
+Employees: notice forwarded to employee and to the immediate supervisor and the Vice President for Academic Affairs).

 An individual’s computer use privileges may be suspended immediately upon the discovery of a possible violation of these policies.
 Such suspected violations will be confidentially reported to the appropriate faculty, supervisors, department heads, Computing Center staff, and Vice Presidents.